lephare-photoz/lephare/docs/getting_started.rst

 In order to run LePHARE we need to download auxiliary data such as filters, SEDs, and attenuation curves which are not shipped with the code.
-These are explained in more detail below but for simplicity you can download everything via Python:
+These are explained in more detail below but for simplicity you can download everything via Python (~1.3Gb):

 .. code-block:: python